Funeral Service (A.A.S.)

 - The math course required for this program is MAT 102.
 Students will follow this progression, with their starting point being determined by their placement test scores: MAT 032/012 > MAT 152 or MAT 101 > MAT 102.

 - FSE courses are scheduled in the late mornings and afternoons and generally meet only two days per week.
+During the last three semesters, FSE classes will run either on a Monday, Tuesday or a Wednesday, Thursday schedule.
 Students must meet their health requirements before entering into these classes.

 - Contact Funeral Services Department Head David Martin or Dedrick Gantt for more information about the Funeral Services degree.